themotu/DevOpsChallenge/README.md

 1. The version of Go used to compile the backend must be 1.13+.
 2. All Go binaries must be statically compiled.
 You can use `go build -a -ldflags '-w -extldflags "-static"'` as a guide for the compilation step.
-    You should set the CGO_ENABLED, GOOS, and GOARCH environment variables to "0", "linux", and "amd64", respectively.
+    Before compilation, you should set the CGO_ENABLED, GOOS, and GOARCH environment variables to "0", "linux", and "amd64", respectively.
 3. All Go binaries must be placed in the `/usr/local/shipyardapp/bin/` directory in the final image.